goauthentik/authentik/website/docs/integrations/sources/active-directory/index.md

     ![](./01_user_create.png)

-3. Give the User a password, generated using for example `pwgen 64 1`.
+3. Give the User a password, generated using for example `pwgen 64 1` or `openssl rand -base64 36`.

 4. Open the Delegation of Control Wizard by right-clicking the domain and selecting "All Tasks".